GET ORDAINED

 4. Learn to love the rehearsal

-All autistic individuals are unique, but the desire to know what to expect from a new situation is a common trait.
-Autistic individuals like having a degree of predictability and familiarity to their experiences, especially in potentially-stressful social situations like weddings.
+All Autistic individuals are unique, but the desire to know what to expect from a new situation is a common trait.
+Many Autistic individuals prefer a degree of familiarity when doing something new -- like standing center stage in a wedding ceremony!

-One of the best ways to help create a sense of familiarity on the wedding day is to practice the ceremony’s flow events several times ahead of time -- with a rehearsal!
+One of the best ways to add familiarity to the wedding day is by practicing the ceremony’s flow of events one or two times beforehand.
+You guessed it -- a wedding ceremony rehearsal.

-(Honestly, this is true for non-autistics, too, and we believe everyone benefits from a rehearsal.)
+(Honestly, this is true for everyone.
+Everyone benefits from a rehearsal.)

 Offer to rehearse the ceremony with your couple.
-Some couples won’t know this is an option, especially if this is their first time getting married.
-If you usually charge extra for rehearsals, state the additional costs ahead of time, and be prepared to run through every part of the ceremony step by step, possibly more than once.
-If possible, hold all rehearsals at the wedding venue.
+Some couples don’t know this is an option, especially if it's their first time getting married.
+If you charge extra for rehearsals, state the additional costs ahead of time.
+Be prepared to run through every part of the ceremony step by step, and if possible, hold your rehearsal at the wedding venue.

-To provide even more support, offer to write down each part of the ceremony (including the ‘stage directions’ that tell where each person stands and moves during the ceremony), and send a copy of this script to your couple a week or two before the first rehearsal.
+To provide even more support, write out the order of the ceremony (including the ‘stage directions’ that tell each person where to stand and when to move during the ceremony), and send a copy of this script to your couple a week or two before the rehearsal.

 Two young men embrace, in love, during a casual wedding ceremony outside.